Updated August 2026

 - If you want truly free for individuals: Fathom.
 Unlimited recording, transcription and summaries with no minute cap is hard to walk away from once you have used it.

 - If you want a like-for-like swap with better integrations: Fireflies.
-The 800-minute free tier and 60+ integrations cover most of the gaps people cite when they leave Otter without forcing a workflow change.
+Unlimited transcription even on the free plan and 60+ integrations cover most of the gaps people cite when they leave Otter without forcing a workflow change.

-- If you are a revenue ops or sales-coaching team: Avoma at the Plus or Business tier, or Gong if your contract budget supports it.
+- If you are a revenue ops or sales-coaching team: Avoma with the Conversation Intelligence or Revenue Intelligence add-on, or Gong if your contract budget supports it.
 Both offer the deal-intelligence and coaching layers Otter never built.

 - If your meetings are in multiple languages: tldv.
 The cross-language summaries are the cleanest in the category.

 - If your problem is audio quality: Krisp.
-The noise cancellation lifts every other meeting tool you stack with it, and it is the cheapest Pro tier on this list.
+The noise cancellation lifts every other meeting tool you stack with it, and it is the cheapest paid tier on this list.

 - If you need broadcast-grade transcripts: Rev with the human transcription add-on.
 Nothing else in this list approaches that accuracy ceiling.